 - Community & Development

-TEQSA registers and evaluates the performance of higher education providers against the new Higher Education Standards Framework.
+The Tertiary Education Quality Standards Agency TEQSA is a national regulatory body under the Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act 2011).
+TEQSA registers and evaluates the performance of higher education providers against the Higher Education Standards Framework (Threshold Standards, 2011).
 The Standards Framework comprises five domains: Provider Standards, Qualification Standards, Teaching and Learning Standards, Information Standards and Research Standards.
-The Provider Standards and Qualifications Standards are collectively the Threshold Standards which all providers must meet in order to enter and remain within Australia’s higher education system.
-TEQSA undertakes both compliance assessments and quality assessments.
+The Provider Standards and Qualifications Standards are collectively the Threshold Standards which all providers must meet in order to enter and remain within Australia's higher education system.
+TEQSA undertake both compliance assessments and quality assessments.

 Contact details for further information:

-Further questions in relation to TEQSA and AUQA Audits at Notre Dame can be directed to the Quality Management and Academic Development Office of each Campus.
+Further questions in relation to TEQSA Audits at Notre Dame can be directed to the Quality Management and Academic Development Office.